 My favorite part?
 The sautéed veggies, of course!
 I will throw a little virgin olive oil into a large pan and warm it on high heat, stove top.
 I’ll add my harder veggies first.
 For this particular bowl, it was my red pepper and red onion.
 Once those two were in my pan and starting to sizzle, I added two peeled, whole garlic cloves and a sprinkle of Pink Himalayan salt.
 So good, y’all.
 Next up, sweet corn.
 I just used a single can this particular time, but LOVE using fresh, raw sweet corn right off the cob too (the texture and sweetness.
 Yummmmmmm).
 The last veggie I added was spinach leaves.
 They cook down pretty quickly, so keep an eye on your pan.

 For every 1 serving of white rice I add 2 servings of water to my pan.
 I also let my rice warm up with the water, verses boiling the water first, then adding the rice.
-Okay, so once I see a few bubbles from having my burner on high, I’ll turn it down to about a six and add ghee grass fed butter, one of my favorite butters.
-The end result is a thick, plump, pan of rice.
+Okay, so once I see a few bubbles from having my burner on high, I’ll turn it down to about a three and add ghee grass fed butter, one of my favorite butters.
+Cover your pan.
+Cook for about 30 minutes or until the water has disappeared.
 I’m getting ahead of myself, haha, I also sprinkle in some pink Himalayan salt and squeeze in a little lime and cook the rice until all the water has disappeared.
 If I have fresh cilantro on hand, I’ll definitely add it, too.
-For this particular rice bowl, I used ghee butter, salt and a good long squeeze of fresh lime juice only.

 My usual bean of choice is the black bean, but I only had one can left in the cupboard, kidney beans, as I have been avoiding beans, lately.
 I mean, my daughter Millie and I live in a house with four stinky boys.
 Beans aren’t something ya wanna eat on the regular, if you catch my drift.
 I kid.
 Well, kinda.
 My new food diet doesn’t involve beans, so I don’t buy them unless I am planning to make crock pot chili.
 The kidney beans worked out quite well.
 I warmed them in a separate, small sauce pan with a little bit of olive oil and a pinch of pink salt.